-Home Cooked Meals, Cooking Classes and Food Tours
+Home Cooked, Classes and Tours

 Prefer something more local?
 BonAppetour is the Airbnb for home cooking.
 A lot of the stuff is standard tourist fair (Pad Thai, Curry, …), but there are some extraordinary chefs in Bangkok, like this food blogger who does some really new and exotic dishes.
 Recently they started focusing more on food events, tours and classes that you can look up in their calendar.
 Use this link to get THB 515 off your first meal.

 Big savings are not only available when eating out, but also when having groceries brought to your door step.
 Just like Uber and Grab are battling it out with discounts, so are HappyFresh and honestbee: HappyFresh has the occasional special and often does free deliveries on Thursdays. honestbee on the other side is new and thus tries to attract customers with discounts of up to 70%: Recently they offered a THB 300 discount on any order of THB 400 and more.